CMSgov/dpc-app/dpc-web/README.md

 ### Credentials

 The database is password encrypted.
-Additionally, sensitive information exists that mist also be encrypted in the credentials file.
-In order to build the database and run the application, you'll need a copy of the `master.key` file.
-TBD: contact information for this file.
+Credentials are passed via environment variables.
+See the "Running the Server" section for information on which environment variables to set.

 ### Running the server